Malaysian Living Abroad Passport Renewal

 Renew Driving License at UTC

 With still plenty of time to kill before my flight at 4 pm, Vicky and I went to the JPJ in UTC Puduraya.
-I knew the fact that I could also renew my passport in the UTC building, but the immigration office here only opens at 8:30 am, and I wanted to have mine ready as early as possible.
-If you are not in rush, UTC is the best place to come and do all the official things.
+I knew the fact that I could also renew my passport in the UTC building, but the immigration office here only opened at 8:30 am, and I wanted to have mine ready as early as possible.

 Fortunately, when I gave my Identification card to the officer and told him that I’d forgotten to bring my driving license, he didn’t ask a further question and just told me not to forget it when I renew it in the future.
 He also asked me whether to retain the same photo or use the one on my identification card.
 I told him to use the same picture and paid RM150 for the renewal of five years.
 Since my license still has a year plus left, I only paid RM120.

 Once I finished doing my official tasks, we walked around Sungei Wang and also had lunch.
 At 1 pm Vicky and I boarded the KLIA2 bus to the airport.
-The fare was only RM12 for fifty-six minutes journey.
-If you hail a cab, it would be above RM80 and for a Grab Taxi about RM68.
+The fare was only RM12 for a fifty-six-minute journey.

 Wrong Gate

-At the airport, the printing of boarding pass and followed by document verification went smoothly.
+At the airport, the printing of the boarding pass followed by document verification went smoothly.
 I bid my farewell to Vicky at the first security checkpoint and walked to the boarding gate.
 However, the officer wrongly wrote the gate number on my boarding pass.

 I didn’t stop to check on the flight information during my walk to the pier, only checked it when I got there and saw the red flashing letter ‘New Gate’ P11.
 I walked over to the said gate, and to my disappointment, it had been changed to gate P3.